-On May 21, 2021, the Board approved the first The scenario development approach used in Growth and Servicing Plans for the CMR.
-The Plans the preparation of the Growth Plan is rooted in are a best-practice guide for achieving long-term information gathering and visioning tasks completed prosperity in the CMR, establishing a common in the beginning stages of the process.
-This approach to sustainable growth.
-As the Region approach was guided by Mr. Peter Calthorpe, a adds another million people, greater cooperation globally recognized pioneer in innovative approaches amongst municipalities that make up the CMR to regional planning and design, urban revitalization, will be needed to create a resilient and globally and community planning.
-The scenario process competitive region. included four scenarios:
+On May 21, 2021, the Board approved the first Growth and Servicing Plans for the CMR.
+The Plans are a best-practice guide for achieving long-term prosperity in the CMR, establishing a common approach to sustainable growth.
+As the Region adds another million people, greater cooperation amongst municipalities that make up the CMR will be needed to create a resilient and globally competitive region.

 Through the Growth and Servicing Plans, the CMR will benefit from greater efficiencies that are beyond the reach of any single municipality.
-Enabling more strategic investment in infrastructure services such as water and wastewater servicing, the regional transportation network, and recreation, will:
+Enabling more strategic investment in infrastructure services such as water and wastewater servicing, the regional transportation network, and recreation, will result in:

-- · Increase competitiveness on a global stage - Attract the next wave of young talent and economic growth - · Save taxpayer dollars through more efficient service delivery - Reduce land consumption - Reduce intermunicipal conflicts over time through implementation of a common vision - Create greater market certainty by identifying preferred locations for growth
+- Increase competitiveness on a global stage - Attract the next wave of young talent and economic growth - Save taxpayer dollars through more efficient service delivery - Reduce land consumption - Reduce intermunicipal conflicts over time through implementation of a common vision - Create greater market certainty by identifying preferred locations for growth